-The nature of SWE's business involves the accepting of insurance risks which primarily relate to expenses, persistency, mortality, and longevity.
+The nature of SWE's business involves accepting insurance risks which primarily relate to expenses, persistency (Lapse), mortality, and longevity.

-SWE has written insurance contracts with the following benefits:
+SWE has written insurance contracts including the following benefits:

 - Life assurance: Where the life of the policyholder is insured against death usually for predetermined amounts; - With-Profits Annuity: Where typically the policyholder is entitled to payments which cease upon death.